htans/htans/README.md

 - 📝 I’m currently working on [Space Solution](https://www.spacesolution.kr/) as a Frontend Developer.
 - 🌱 I'm currently learning web development, value of use, and problem solving.
-- 🔥 I'm developing [ForYouJOB](http://foryoujob.co.kr/) with cool developers..
+- 🔥 I'm developing [ForYouJOB](http://foryoujob.co.kr/) with cool developers.

 <!--